Assessment, cheap spares, tough competition make repair market a challenging place. Here's how?

 We enquire if he can give us another phone in exchange for this old one… He says he doesn't do that, but there is a ‘Cashify’ shop in the market.
 He asks us to check with them.

-The Cashify guys told us this phone is too old for any kind of exchange.
-In fact, one of the boys quips that we will not even find a replacement for the new screen… We told him we already have found a replacement- but we are looking for an exchange.
-He wanted to know what was the price for the replacement screen we found.
-We moved on as telling him the price would undermine our negotiation for an exchange.
+The Cashify guys tell us this phone is too old for any kind of exchange.
+In fact, one of the boys quips, that we will not even find a replacement for the new screen… We tell him we have found a replacement already.
+But we are looking for an exchange.
+He wants to know, what was the price for the replacement screen we found?
+We move on, as telling him the price would undermine our negotiation for an exchange.

-We enquired at another shop in the line, he said to speak to Sikh gentleman in the shop across the plaza.
+We enquire at another shop along the line, he asks us to speak to the Sikh gentleman in the shop across the plaza.
 He could exchange this for a button phone.
-Across the plaza, we found a Sikh sitting in front of a repair shop.
-It turned out he was just a customer, but the repairer offered to get a new screen for 800/-.
+Across the plaza, we found a Sikh gentleman sitting in front of a repair shop.
+It turned out he was just a customer, but the repairer of the shop offers to fix a new screen for 800/- INR!
+We fall for the price!

 ![]() |